AlessandroMascherpa/events-collector/README.md

 The end point to keep track of events occurrences is: **/events-collector/events/counter/**, with the following verbs:

- - **POST** to store a single event, with the following fields in URL encoded form:
+ - **POST** to store a single event, with the following fields as JSON object:
+     - **application** the system where the event occurred
      - **id** the event identifier
      - **when** the event date, it is the format: `yyyy-MM-dd'T'HH:mm:ss.SSS`, for example: 2021-03-10T14:45:03.527

- - **GET** to get the events identifiers list and, per each event, how many times it occurred
+ - **GET** to get the events list and, per each event, how many times it occurred

 The end point **/events-collector/events/counter/counters.xlsx**, with verb **GET**, returns the events list as spreadsheet file.